eos/eos/doc/installation.rst

 scipy
   the Python scientific library;

+pypmc
+  the Python library for adaptive importance sampling with Markov Chain and Population Monte Carlo methods;

 PyYAML
-  the Python YAML parser and emitter library.
+  the Python YAML parser and emitter library;

+wilson
+  the Python library for matching, translating, and running Wilson coefficients in the Weak Effective Theory and the Standard Model Effective Theory.

 We recommend you install the above packages via your system's software management system.